DBaku/poke_api_dex_css/readme.md

 ## Description

--   Pokemon Pokedex using HTML + CSS

-# Pokedex Projekt
+# Pokedex Project

-Ein einfaches Pokedex-Projekt, das mit HTML und CSS erstellt wurde und eine API nutzt, um Pokémon-Daten abzurufen und anzuzeigen.
-Das Projekt zeigt grundlegende Informationen über verschiedene Pokémon und ihre Eigenschaften.
+A simple Pokedex project built with HTML and CSS, connected to an API using JavaScript.
+The project displays basic information about various Pokémon and their characteristics.

-## Funktionen
+## Features

+-   Display a list of Pokémon
--   Anzeige einer Liste von Pokémon
+-   Detailed information about each Pokémon
--   Detaillierte Informationen zu jedem Pokémon
+-   Search function by Pokémon name
--   Suchfunktion nach Pokémon-Namen
--   Responsive Design für verschiedene Bildschirmgrößen
+-   Responsive design for different screen sizes

-## Technologien
+## Technologies

 -   HTML
 -   CSS